 Where are you located?
-We are located in Castle Rock, Colorado.
+We have a presence primarily in the Denver-to-Colorado Springs corridor with ongoing classes in Castle Rock and Monument, Colorado.
 Since we don't sell guns, we're focused 100% on getting you the best training available.
 Many gun stores offer training as an after-thought and purely as a means to sell you a gun (that's where their money is).
 We teach our classes at various locations in the south-Denver-metro area and do not have a store front.
 And since we don't have the cost of an actual building, we pass those savings on to you!

 You talk a lot about the differences between "learning to shoot" and using a gun as part of your self-defense plan.
 Can you explain that?
 Sure!
 There's a common theory out there that pulling the trigger means self-defense.
 The martial arts crowd is just as guilty of this as the gun crowd.
 But learning to shoot typically involves something like this: "put your feet here, hold the gun exactly like this, shoot at this nice bulls-eye target," yada yada yada.
 The reality of self-defense shooting is very different!
 50% of actual self-defense shootings are done using one hand; nearly 100% involve movement; 70% are are low or no light, etc. Adrenal stress affects the body in ways you wouldn't expect.
 Then there's legal system - it's much more complex than you'd expect and it's unfortunately as simple as saying "yeah but I'm a good person, therefore the legal system will protect me."
 THAT is what I'm talking about when I say that the actual act of physically pulling the trigger is only a small piece of this whole puzze.
 Unfortunately, the firearms training industry has fallen woefully short in preparing people for self-defense using a gun and get stuck only teaching people how to shoot.